whistlegraph/2022.aesthetic.computer/README.txt

 ***No Paint System***
   + Now
-  - [] Center painting with the transparent backbuffer if a specific size is set and resize is off.
+  - [] Center painting with the transparent backbuffer if a specific size is set (which would turn resize off).
 (Make crop tool to do this, that can be NOd but automatically runs through.
   - [] The default "mint" command in aesthetic.computer saves
        the system wallpaper.
 Uniqueness is guaranteed? - https://www.google.com/search?q=sha-512+uniqueness&oq=sha-512+uniqueness&aqs=chrome..69i57j0i13i512j0i390l4.4876j0j4&sourceid=chrome&ie=UTF-8
-  - [💛] The painting resolution should auto-expand, but not contract.
     - [] Fix weird negative space / non-drawing issues on startup.
   - [] Add "no" command to the prompt.
     - [] Store two history states?